Karta775/schred-lib/README.md

 # schred_lib

-schred-lib is a Rust crate for securely erasing files and directories, similarly to GNU shred.
+schred_lib is a Rust crate for securely erasing files and directories, similarly to GNU shred.

 ## Features